Battle of the Little Bighorn: Custer at Minneconjou Ford

 Having isolated Reno's force and driven them away from their encampment, the bulk of the native warriors were free to pursue Custer.
-The route taken by Custer to his "Last Stand" remains a subject of debate.
-One possibility is that after ordering Reno to charge, Custer continued down Reno Creek to within about a half-mile (800 m) of the Little Bighorn, but then turned north and climbed up the bluffs, reaching the same spot to which Reno would soon retreat.
-From this point on the other side of the river, he could see Reno charging the village.
-Riding north along the bluffs, Custer could have descended into Medicine Tail Coulee.
+The route taken by Custer to his "Last Stand" remains a subject of some debate.
+One possibility is that after ordering Reno to charge, Custer continued down Reno Creek to within about a half-mile (800 m) of the Little Bighorn, but then turned north and followed a ridge towards the bluffs, reaching them near the same spot to which Reno would soon retreat.
+A half mile farther, he reached the high ground and ridge, near the high point called Weir's Hill (2500′ above Weir Peaks).
+From this high pinnacle where the bluff was tight to the river, he could see part of the big village in the valley on the other side.
+After passing over the high ridge (which connected Weir's Hill to Sharpshooter's Hill, sometimes referred to as "Martin's Ridge"), Custer and his troops descended Cedar Coulee (RCOI figure 8) and into Medicine Tail Coulee.
 Some historians believe that part of Custer's force descended the coulee, going west to the river and attempting unsuccessfully to cross into the village.
 According to some accounts, a small contingent of Indian sharpshooters effectively opposed this crossing.

 White Cow Bull claimed to have shot a leader wearing a buckskin jacket off his horse in the river.
 While no other Indian account supports this claim, if White Bull did shoot a buckskin-clad leader off his horse, some historians have argued that Custer may have been seriously wounded by him.
 Some Indian accounts claim that besides wounding one of the leaders of this advance, a soldier carrying a company guidon was also hit.
 Troopers had to dismount to help the wounded men back onto their horses.
 The fact that either of the non-mutilation wounds to Custer's body (a bullet wound below the heart and a shot to the left temple) would have been instantly fatal casts doubt on his being wounded and remounted.